Tin El Koum

-Tin El Koum (also written Tin Alkoum; تين الكوم) is a village in the commune of Djanet, in Djanet District, Illizi Province, Algeria.
+Tin El Koum (also written Tin Alkoum; تين الكوم) is a village in the commune of Djanet, in Djanet District, Djanet Province, Algeria.
 It is located in the same valley as Ghat in Libya, deep within the south-eastern Tassili N'Ajjer mountain range, east of Djanet.
 It is the location of a border crossing into Libya which is controlled by independent Tuareg militias in the Libyan civil war.